leandromoreira/digital_video_introduction/README.md

 > ![VP9 partitions view intel video pro analyzer ](/i/paritions_view_intel_video_pro_analyzer.png "VP9 partitions view intel video pro analyzer")

 ## 2nd step - predictions

+Once we have the partitions, we can make predictions over them.
+For the [inter prediction](/digital_video_introduction#temporal-redundancy-inter-prediction) we need **to send the motion vectors and the residual** and the [intra prediction](/digital_video_introduction#spatial-redundancy-intra-prediction) we'll **send the prediction direction and the residual** as well.

 ## 3rd step - transform